srhhh/GradientGrider/README.md

 cd grid1
 ```

-Copy the source code into this grid and make another directory "startup" to keep track of metadata at the beginning.
+Copy the source code into this grid and make another directory "startup" to keep track of metadata at the beginning as well as a directory "exp001" to keep track of metadata for the first check.

 ```
 cp -r ../src/ .
 mkdir startup
+mkdir exp001
 ```

 Now, depending on which system you want to model, copy files from one of the following directories into the grid.

 For the prototype H - H2:

+(1)

 ```
 cp ../examples/makeHH2grid/*.f90 src/